What is Exception Handling in Java?: try, catch, throw, finally

 1. try

-• try block consists of all the doubtful statements that can throw exceptions.
+• A try block consists of all the doubtful statements that can throw exceptions.

-• When any exception occurs in a try block, the appropriate exception object will be redirected to the catch block, this catch block will handle the exception according to statements in it and continue the further execution.
+• When an exception occurs in a try block, the appropriate exception object is redirected to the catch block.
+This catch block handles the exception according to its statements and continues the execution.

 Syntax